Best For

 Bounce Test

-The Simba Hybrid 2500 has a high level of bounce.
+The Simba Hybrid 2500 has a very high level of bounce.
 In our tests, we measured a total bounce height of 11.42”.

 Max.
 Depth